davidtwco/rfcs/text/0000-build-std.md

 only `alloc` and `core` will be stable on "x86_64-unknown-none" and only `core` will be stable on "mipsel-sony-psx".

-The `target-standard-library-support` option will be supported by `rustc`'s `--print` flag:
+The `target-standard-library-support` option will be supported by rustc's `--print` flag:

 ```shell-session